MediaComem/comem-archioweb/subjects/npm/README.md

 ### Import summary

-Statement                                | What is required :--------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Statement                                | What is imported :--------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 `import * as script from './script'`     | The `script.js` file in the current directory (relative to the file using `import`)
 `import * as script from './dir/script'` | The `script.js` file in the `dir` directory (relative to the file using `import`)